Skip to main content

 Algorithmically, we can loop through the reference array, generate random index based on the reference array length, then put that item (with that random index) to a new array.

-Then loop through it while blindly creating a random index to copy the randomly chosen item to a new array, surely there will be duplicates.
+⚠️ If we simply loop through the array while creating a random index then blindly 🙈 copy the randomly chosen item to a new array, surely there will be duplicates.

-We need to trim the array reference after one element gets picked by the random index.
+We need to trim (remove the element from) the array reference after one element gets picked by the random index.

 Example array input: